Publication Scheme

 Lists and registers

 Shropshire Fire and Rescue Service utilises the National Enforcement Register which is operated by National Fire Chiefs Council (NFCC).
-The Enforcement Register has been moved to a new location (November 2020) and can be found here.
-At present historic records have not yet been moved to the new Register and can be viewed here.
-It is not currently possible to update the historic records and therefore if you have an enquiry about enforcement action taken by Shropshire Fire and Rescue Service please contact the NFCC directly via email on details@frs.gov.uk
+The Enforcement Register has been moved to a new location and can be found via the NFCC website here.
+Historic records can be viewed here.
+It is not currently possible to update the historic records and therefore if you have an enquiry about enforcement action taken by SFRS please contact us via email on details@frs.gov.uk

 Shropshire Fire and Rescue Service is committed to enforcing the Regulatory Reform (Fire Safety) Order 2005, which came into force in October 2006.
 This has repealed most of the previous pieces of Fire Safety Legislation.
 The Fire Safety Order places a duty on the owner, employer or responsible person to carry out a Fire Risk Assessment at their respective places of work.